-Back in 2018, some researchers at the University of Bonn were up to some, quite frankly mind-boggling stuff.
-So we are born with the ability to count and shortly after birth, babies can estimate the number of events and even perform simple calculations.
+Back in 2018, some researchers at the University of Bonn were up to some, quite frankly, mind-boggling stuff.
+So we are born with the ability to count, and shortly after birth, babies can estimate the number of events and even perform simple calculations.
 But what exactly happens in the brain?
 And do we process abstract numbers differently from concrete quantities?
-To answer these questions the researchers measured the reaction of individual nerve cells to quantities and were able to demonstrate that certain nerve cells fired in response to very specific quantities.
-With the possibility to study the individual nerve cells of the brain and the discovery that counting is done on such a scale, the researchers hope that their results will contribute to a better understanding of dyscalculia.Read more
+To answer these questions, the researchers measured the reaction of individual nerve cells to quantities and demonstrated that certain nerve cells fired in response to very specific quantities.
+With the possibility of studying the individual nerve cells of the brain and the discovery that counting is done on such a scale, the researchers hope that their results will contribute to a better understanding of dyscalculia.Read more